Trauma to Tranquility

 Perhaps you are living your life in relative comfort on your perch; you have even fashioned it into a throne, of a sort.
 You are probably not reading this -- unless that is, one of two things has occurred.
 Either you have a sense that even a throne can be confining and wonder what more there is, or something has occurred that is causing your perch to crack or crumble.
-If this has happened, you may imagine in fear, the feeling of plummeting down the jagged slopes toward the ruts below, and trying to grab whatever handhold is possible.
+Your life doesn't seem to be working, or perhaps you are beset with anxiety, fear, anger, feelings of weakness, abandonment, or lack of love or value.
+Sometimes we find ourselves on the verge of a breakdown, feeling that nothing in our life is working.
+In the metaphor, you are at risk of plummeting down the jagged slopes toward the ruts below, and trying to grab whatever handhold is possible.

 Some of us find it exciting to challenge the bergs, trying to jump from one tip to the next, skiing down the slopes or climbing the ice cliffs.
 You are probably not reading this either.